Cool Colors with Dynamic Dyes

 From Site to Exhibit

 Students follow the life of a historical artifact from its discovery to the museum.
 This unique program combines leture and activities to give students a greater understanding of the identification, documentation, interpretation, and the display of cultural heritage.

 Hike into Geology

 Take a Hike!
-In this program, students will be guided by a geologist on one Telluride’s hiking trails to explore the fascinating geologic formations found in our region.
-Students will learn to identify the three major types of rock (igneous, sedimentary, and metamorphic), search for their own geological samples, and evaluate them with a locally-trained geologist.
+In this program, students will be guided on one Telluride’s hiking trails to explore the fascinating geologic formations found in our region.
+Students will learn to identify the three major geological forces that shaped our region and search for their own geological samples.

 (Best for Grades 3–8.
 Duration: 60 minutes)